Skip to content

 Anchor Charts | Informational Texts | Literacy | Literacy Anchor Charts | Reading Skills

-Summarizing, Paraphrasing, and Quoting Texts
+Easy ways to teach students Summarizing, Paraphrasing, and Quoting Texts

-READ POST Summarizing, Paraphrasing, and Quoting Texts
+READ POST Easy ways to teach students Summarizing, Paraphrasing, and Quoting Texts

 Slide1 2 10